Keybindings / command reference

 - Hold for move: When held,

-will move the system cursor to the virtual cursor. - Hold for drag: When held,
+execute mouse actionwill move the system cursor to the virtual cursor. - Hold for drag: When held,

-will start (or continue) a drag operation (i.e. moving the mouse while mouse button is held down). - Hold for right/middle/back/forward button: When held,
+execute mouse actionwill start (or continue) a drag operation (i.e. moving the mouse while mouse button is held down). - Hold for right/middle/back/forward button: When held,

-will execute a right/middle/back/forward click at the virtual cursor. - Cycle mouse action type: Sets the action (click, move, drag) that
+execute mouse actionwill execute a right/middle/back/forward click at the virtual cursor. - Cycle mouse action type: Sets the action (click, move, drag) that

-will trigger. - Cycle mouse button: Sets the mouse button (left, right, middle, back, forward) that
+execute mouse actionwill trigger. - Cycle mouse button: Sets the mouse button (left, right, middle, back, forward) that

-will use. - Cycle click count: Sets the click count (single click, double click, triple click) that
+execute mouse actionwill use. - Cycle click count: Sets the click count (single click, double click, triple click) that

-execute mouse action
+execute mouse actionwill trigger.

-Subgrid nudge (in preview)
+Subgrid nudge

-is on and a subgrid key is held.- Note: If you use keys that are also present in the subgrid, you should give each command a key for the left hand and the right hand.
+hold subgrid key for nudgeis on and a subgrid key is held.- Note: If you use keys that are also present in the subgrid, you should give each command a key for the left hand and the right hand.

 Dialog / menu